Unveiling patterns in xorshift128+ pseudorandom number generators: Analysis of xorshift128+

 occurs.
-Again, we do not take modulo $2^n$ for the right hand side.
-If we compute subtraction $x-y$ in binary without borrows, we obtain $x \oplus y$.
-There may be borrows, so we have inequality
+Again, we do not consider the right hand side modulo $2^n$.
+If we compute the subtraction $x-y$ in binary without borrowing, we obtain $x \oplus y$.
+There may be borrows, leading to the inequality